Atif-Shaik/AmplifMax-privacy-policy/index.md

 **AmplifyMax Music Player App**

-Thank you for using Amplify Music.
+Thank you for using AmplifyMax Music Player.
 We value your privacy and are committed to protecting your personal information.
 This Privacy Policy explains how our application handles data.

 *1. Data Collection*
 Amplify Music does not collect, store, or transmit any personal or sensitive information.
 All functionality is performed locally on your device.